robertmuil/git-subtree-helper/README.md

 ## git subtree

-If you don't want to use the script's I wrote (they're possibly buggy), then here's how to do it all directly with the subtree command.
+If you don't want to use the scripts I wrote (they're possibly buggy), then here's how to do it all directly with the subtree command.

 The commands are long, but this works very well.
 You can set up aliases (either